The Federal Court of Australia has found that certain popular model Ford vehicles are defective.

 On 14 November 2023, the Full Court handed down its decision on an appeal brought by Ford and a cross appeal brought by Ms Capic.
 Ms Capic has enjoyed substantial success on the appeal.
 The Full Court has upheld the primary judge’s findings that the Affected Vehicles were not of an acceptable quality.
 In addition to the defects found to exist by the Trial Judge, the Full Court also found all vehicles had a superadded propensity to experience troubling vehicle behaviours, as a result of architectural deficiencies.
 Ford succeeded in part, with the Full Court also finding that the Trial Judge should have considered some other factors when determining how much to award Ms Capic in damages.
 The matter will be sent back to the Trial Judge to re-determine the amount of damages Ms Capic should be awarded.
 The Full Court did not express a view as to whether Ms Capic’s damages should be increased, decreased or should stay the same.
 The Full Court was not asked to determine the damages payable to group members.
 A copy of the Full Court’s judgment is available on the Federal Court’s website (https://www.judgments.fedcourt.gov.au/judgments/Judgments/fca/full/2023/2023fcafc0179) and a summary is available (https://www.judgments.fedcourt.gov.au/judgments/Judgments/fca/full/2023/2023fcafc0179/summary/2023fcafc0179-summary).
 The orders made by the Full Court on 13 December 2023 are available (https://www.comcourts.gov.au/file/Federal/P/NSD1321/2021/3931250/event/31642860/document/2209359).

 On 10 January 2024, Ms Capic lodged an application for special leave to appeal aspects of the Full Court’s decision.
+That application was granted on 13 February 2024.
+The grant of special leave is available here.

-Ms Capic’s appeal will ask the High Court to determine how damages are to be assessed under the Australian Consumer Law in cases where the statutory guarantee of acceptable quality has been breached when a vehicle has been supplied with an unacceptable risk of failure.
-This issue may impact how group members’ damages are to be assessed.
+On 11-12 April 2024, the High Court heard Ms Capic’s appeal.
+In her appeal, Ms Capic asked the High Court to determine how damages are to be assessed under the Australian Consumer Law in cases where the statutory guarantee of acceptable quality has been breached when a vehicle has been supplied with an unacceptable risk of failure.
+Ms Capic’s appeal was heard immediately after another case raising similar issues.
+The other case was Williams v Toyota Motor Corporation Australia Limited.
+A video-recording of Ms Capic’s appeal to the High Court can be viewed on the High Court’s website, and transcripts are also publicly available:

 We do not expect the Trial Judge will take any further steps in respect of the re-assessment of Ms Capic’s damages, or the assessment of group members’ damages, until after the High Court has dealt with Ms Capic’s appeal.